benberman1/Ben-Research-method-2026/_posts/2026-5-9-Research-Methods-Protocol.md

 - Four coral species were selected from laboratory colonies (having either encrusting or branching growth structure).
 - Coral species included *Leptoseris spp.*, *Porites solida*, *Stylocoeniella spp.*(encrusting) and *Stylophora pistilata* (branching).
 - Selection of species was based on previous knowledge of known rapid lateral growth.
-- Once a disired experimental colony was identified, a section of the coral was fragmented for further fragmentation into individual samples.*
+- Once a desired experimental colony was identified, a section of the coral was fragmented for further fragmentation into individual samples.*

 *Not to worry, corals are able to regrow and grow from fragmentation in ideal environmental conditions.
 It is actually a method of natural asexual reproduction!
 See here by [Lewis et al., 2025](https://doi.org/10.1098/rsos.251209).